jonfairbanks/yo/README.md

 - When starting the Yo server, pass `AUTH=true` as an ENV variable to enable authentication checks.
 - Navigate to Yo and login with the previously created user.
 If successful, you should be logged into the dashboard successfully.

+By default, sign-ups via the Auth0 UI are disabled.
+If you would like to allow user-signup however, you can force this on by passing `REACT_APP_SIGNUPS=true` during Yo client startup.

 ## Extras
 - If you're using PM2 to manage your node processes, you can use the included `yo-pm2.yaml` to start and deploy the app.
 - Yo can also be deployed via Docker using the included `docker-compose.yaml` file.
+Enter the Yo root directory and run `docker-compose up` to deploy the Yo client, backend and

 ## ☑ TODO